 This section provides an overview of the equilibrium correspondence.
-In the absence of organizational forgetting, C-R establish uniqueness of equilibrium.
+In the absence of organizational forgetting, C-R established uniqueness of equilibrium.
 Theorem 2.2 in C-R extends to our model:

-Proposition 3 If organizational forgetting is either absent $(\delta = 0)$ or certain $(\delta = 1)$, then there is a unique equilibrium.18
+PROPOSITION 3: If organizational forgetting is either absent ($\delta = 0$) or certain ($\delta = 1$), then there is a unique equilibrium.20

 The cases of $\delta = 0$ and $\delta = 1$ are special in that they ensure that movements through the state space are unidirectional.
-When $\delta = 0$, a firm can never move "backward" to a lower state and when $\delta = 1$, it can never move "forward" to a higher state.
-Hence, backward induction can be used to establish uniqueness of equilibrium (see Section 7 for details).
-In contrast, when $\delta \in (0,1)$, a firm can move in either direction.
-These bidirectional movements break the backward induction and make multiple equilibria possible:
+When $\delta = 0$, a firm can never move

-$^{^{17}}$ More generally, in static games, Nash equilibria of degree -1 are unstable under any Nash dynamics, i.e., dynamics with rest points that coincide with Nash equilibria, including replicator and smooth fictitious play dynamics (Demichelis & Germano 2002).
+19More generally, in static games, Nash equilibria of degree -1 are unstable under any Nash dynamics, that is, dynamics with rest points that coincide with Nash equilibria, including replicator and smooth fictitious play dynamics (Demichelis and Germano (2002)).

-18Proposition 3 pertains to both symmetric and asymmetric equilibria.
+20Proposition 3 pertains to both symmetric and asymmetric equilibria.